iGEM-NCKU/igem-ncku.github.io/data_processing/I need a miracle/Connecting with iGEMers.md

     - Scientific Planning: Develop theoretical logic and modeling backups even when data is limited; strong reasoning can compensate for experimental constraints.
     - Judging Insight: 90% of evaluation relies on the wiki—effective storytelling and accessible presentation are key to success.

-# Academic Exchange & Feedback
+# Academic Exchange And Feedback

 ---